Make the most of your time on a cruise stop with these ten awesome things to do in Stavanger in one day

-“Hello!
-I’m Piers and I’m from Guildford”
+Hello!
+I’m Piers and I’m from Guildford

-This is the warm welcome I receive at the Norwegian Canning Museum (Norsk Hermetikkmuseet).
+This is the warm welcome I received at the Norwegian Canning Museum (Norsk Hermetikkmuseet).
 The story of how an English Egyptologist ended up as the curator of a museum celebrating the Norwegian fish canning industry is almost as compelling as that of the fluctuations in the fortunes of Stavanger.

 For the fishy tale of Stavanger’s past

-A large proportion of the workforce were women, which in the late 19th century represented a minor revolution, freeing them from the confines of the marital home.
-As Piers put it:
+A large proportion of the workforce were women.
+In the late 19th century this represented a minor revolution, freeing them from the confines of the marital home.

-“They earned a little bit of money, had a gossip about what was going on in their street and, importantly, whose son should go out with whose daughter”
+They earned a little bit of money, had a gossip about what was going on in their street and, importantly, whose son should go out with whose daughter

 In 1920, women brought in an annual salary of 400 NOK (£40) whilst the men earned up to 720 NOK (£72) a year.
 Those men who smoked the fish could earn over 2,000 NOK (£200) annually.
 A small fortune!

 If you think your job is bad, spare a thought for the women working in the plant.
-Until the 1950s, they removed the fish-heads one-by-one with a pair of scissors.
+Until the 1950s, they removed the fish heads one by one with a pair of scissors.

 Not that it was a competition, but the men soldering the cans shut could not keep up, only able to seal 600 cans a day.

-2. Ahoy there shipmate!
-Stavanger Maritime Museum
+2. Step onboard the Stavanger Maritime Museum

 For all things nautical